Wint3rmute/baczek.me/content/custom-sequencer-idea-dump.md

 - How should if statements work?
 - Song transitions, pattern muting?
 - Does a minimal (opcode-centered) system allows for more better rhytmic expression than a typical programming language?
+- Handling of external midi events, I want to trigger functions with the pads of my midi controller
+- cursor going from top to bottom, showing some metadata on the left, while the code is on the right

 ## Basic assumptions about the language